 “We believe the risk or insurance manager should learn how to translate the benefit that insurance has on one or more of these key corporate measures.
 By speaking the right language, risk management ceases to be a function and becomes, instead, a strategic activity within the group.”

-While the finance department may be interested in balance sheet efficiencies, for example, joint venture (JV) partners may be more interested in trust and transparency, while business users might want to know how certain coverages can help them overcome operational risks and challenges.
+For example, the finance department may be interested in balance sheet efficiencies while joint venture (JV) partners may be more interested in trust and transparency.
+On the other hand, business users might want to know how certain coverages can help them overcome operational risks and challenges.

 Roberts believes risk managers should engage their marketing colleagues and even request their own marketing budgets to create an internal ‘brand’ to help get their message across.
 Creating an insurance intranet, for example, is one way of building a brand internally.